 Welcome!
-The Department of Communication Sciences and Disorders at the University of Iowa explores the science of human speech, hearing, and language and seeks new and more effective ways to prevent, diagnose, and treat related communication disorders.
+The Department of Communication Sciences and Disorders at the University of Iowa explores the science of human speech, hearing, and language as its faculty and students seek new and more effective ways to prevent, diagnose, and treat communication disorders.

 Graduates of the clinical MA and AuD programs will have met the academic and practicum requirements necessary to obtain clinical certification through the American Speech-Language-Hearing Association.

-Use the link in the left navigation menu to access the UI CSD Graduate Student Handbook.
+Use the link in the navigation menu to access more details about each program, as well as the UI CSD Graduate Student Handbook.